top of page

 Paston college.png

-At the end of the alley you will find a sign which explains about William Paston and the Paston family of North Walsham.
-And on the board you will see a quotation from the famous Paston Letters which describes the purchase of a piece of worsted cloth for a garment for William Paston to protect him from the cold weather.
-Walsham cloth was actually of a thinner variety than the worsted cloth and more suited for the summer.
+At the end of the alley a Paston Footprints board reveals more of the story, including a letter extract detailing the purchase of worsted cloth for a garment for Sir William, to protect him from the cold weather.
+Worsted cloth was a warm choice for the winter, whereas Walsham cloth was of a thinner variety, better suited for the summer.

 IMG_4498.jpeg